How to integrate fonts on WordPress?

 1.2.1.3.
 Where to find web fonts?

-Most popular providers work without the need for a subscription.
-However, fonts can be paid or free, depending on the provider
+Most popular providers operate without the need for a subscription.
+However, fonts can be paid for or free, depending on the provider.

 Google Fonts is the leading provider of web fonts.
-It provides you with an extra large range of free web fonts
+It offers an extra-wide range of free web fonts.

-You can also save the fonts on your computer and use them for your offline documents for free.
+You can also save the fonts on your computer and use them for your offline documents, completely free of charge.

-To add web fonts to your WordPress site from Google Fonts, one of the easiest ways is to use the Easy Google Fonts
+To add web fonts to your WordPress site from Google Fonts, one of the simplest methods is to use the Easy Google Fonts extension.

-You will only have to download the plugin and insert the fonts from the “font family” Google Fonts in the typography tab of the dashboard ”Appearance” and ”customization” of your WordPress.
+Simply download the plugin and insert fonts from the Google Fonts “font family” into the typography tab of your WordPress “Appearance” and “Customization” dashboard.

-Once this step passed, click on ”Save and Publish” to activate your changes.
+Once you’ve done this, click on ”Save and Publish” to activate your changes.

-If you are looking for high-end fonts, Fonts.com is the best option available to you.
-This paid provider provides you with high quality fonts
+If you’re looking for high-end fonts, Fonts.com is your best bet.
+This fee-paying provider offers you top-quality fonts.

-Adobe Typekit requires a bit more reserve than Google Fonts.
-It’s a marketplace for professional typographers, but there’s plenty for amateurs to enjoy as well
+Adobe Typekit requires a little more caution than Google Fonts.
+It’s a market reserved for professional typographers, but amateurs can also find something to their liking.

-Adobe Typekit also offers a large number of free fonts for those who do not want to invest and access the premium options.
-Access to this font database just requires registration.
+Adobe Typekit also offers a large number of free fonts for those who don’t want to invest and access the premium options.
+Access to this font database only requires registration.

 On the next screen, select the “Create a new kit” option.
-You will be asked to enter your site’s domain name as a ticket for the next phase
+You will be asked to enter the domain name of your site as the ticket for the next phase.

-You will then be provided with a javascript that you should save in a small text note on your computer.
+You will then be provided with a javascript extract which you should save in a small text note on your computer.

 Your kit is now ready.
 Now you can browse the Adobe Typekit collection and add any fonts you like to your kit.
-The next part is the encoding on the interface of your WordPress site
+The next part is the encoding on your WordPress site interface.

 Remember the javascript snippet I asked you to save?